HISPlayer/UnityAndroid-SDK/oculus.md

 - IL2CPP - ARM64

 #### Oculus platform
-  For making the project works on the Oculus device, please, make sure you have the **Oculus** option checked.
+In XR Plug-in Management, please make sure that you have the **Oculus** option checked.
 Otherwise, when you run the application, it will show a 2D window without XR environment.

   - **Edit > Project Settings > XR Plug-in Management**